I’ve been delivering software solutions as a project manager, ScrumMaster, Agile-type role, for quite a while now, using Scrum as the main method.

 Pushback and agree to do that story next sprint

-Stop the sprint and replan (the nuclear option).
+On-demand planning where you stop the sprint and replan (the nuclear option).

 But with Scrumban, I get continuous flow for work items.
 In some ways, I get back even more time because I really don’t need the team to estimate every story in story points (or whatever).
 But I still ask for a size as a reality check that the story isn’t too big, not to know when it will be done.